 Working with Marriott, he’s designed and developed one more drop-dead-gorgeous resort that gracefully assaults all seven senses at once.

 This one’s near the remote Turkish city of Bodrum, overlooking the Aegean Sea.
-Clear and green-tinted at water’s edge, the water turns bright sapphire further out.
+Clear and green-tinted at ocean’s edge, the water turns bright sapphire further out.
 It is, in fact, the source of our word for turquoise – Turq being the operative syllable here.
-The water establishes an atmosphere of peace.
+The water establishes an atmosphere of ever-present peace.

 It tumbles down a steep slope, with multiple levels offering eye-popping views of the desert foothills behind, beyond and around, the azure-blue sky wrapping visitors in a 360-degree envelope – with the Aegean beckoning at every glance.
 The hillsides are covered in square and rectangular residential boxes, white stuccoed and modern, pine trees bursting up between terraces.

 There’s Mexican and Cuban music piped in at the top level, Jamaican ska a little farther down, and by the time a visitor reaches the infinity pool, the Kitchen and restaurant below, a gentle, Middle Eastern beat is thumping and pulsing away.
 Breezes abound; exotic scents waft lazily about.

 When you finally make it down to the beach, you’re walking in marble dust and stepping over small chips of crushed limestone.
 A distant sailboat’s single mast rocks rhythmically, white flags snapping in the breeze.